Update a Product Catalog

-If you need to add or revise rows of product information within a product catalog, you can perform a partial update through the Data API, via SFTP, or by using the Upload Data wizard in the platform.
+If you need to add or update rows in a product catalog dataset, you can perform a partial update through the Data API, via SFTP, or by using the Upload Data wizard in the platform.

-When using the Upload Data wizard, you can either drag and drop a file directly into the wizard, or you can input a URL to a dataset file that you store on Amazon S3.
+When using the Upload Data wizard to add or update rows in a product catalog dataset, you can either drag and drop a file directly into the wizard, or you can input a URL to a dataset file that you store on Amazon S3.
 Regardless of which of these two upload options you select, the file that you use must be in the CSV or TSV format.

 Uploading a File Directly

-Follow these steps to add rows to or update existing rows in a product catalog by uploading a dataset file directly to Monetate.
+Follow these steps to add rows to or update existing rows in a product catalog by uploading a dataset file directly to the Monetate platform.

-1. Click DATASETS in the top navigation bar, and then select Product Data.
+1. Click DATASETS in the top navigation bar, and then, if necessary, select Product Data.

-Callout of the 'Data File Upload' option in the menu of the upload icon for a product catalog entry on the Product Catalogs datasets list page
+Callout of the 'Data File Upload' option in the menu of the upload icon for a product catalog entry on the Product Catalogs view of the Datasets list page

 The 'Upload Data' wizard, with 'Partial Update' selected and a callout of the NEXT button